DeBraid/tech-notes/basecamp-getting-real.md

 > The smarter, faster, easier way to build a successful web application

- # Introduction
+ # Summary

 We lowered our cost of change by always building less software.
-We gave people just enough features to solve their own problems their own way – and then we got out of the way
+We gave people just enough features to solve their own problems their own way – and then we got out of the way.
+Your app should take sides: the best software has a vision.

+Good apps DON'T try to be all things to all people.
+They have an attitude.
+They seek out customers who are actually partners.
+They speak to people who share our vision.
+You’re either on the bus or off the bus.

 ## Getting Real